SCanDroid/SCanDroid/README.md

 - wala_shrike.jar
 - wala_util.jar

 Modify your WALA properties file according to [WALA:Getting Started](http://wala.sourceforge.net/wiki/index.php/UserGuide:Getting_Started#Configuring_WALA_properties).
 Specifically, you may need to change the **java_runtime_dir** property to your JRE path.
+You may need to modify one of the following files depending on your OS.
+- SCanDroid/conf/wala.properties.linux
+- SCanDroid/conf/wala.properties.mac
+- SCanDroid/conf/wala.properties.windows

 Place other dependencies in SCanDroid/lib (dexlib, JUnit, JGraphT, etc...)